vinceskahan/v5wiki/windfinder.md

 ### Upgrading from weewx 2.6-2.7

 Simply run the extension installer then restart weewx.
-If your weewx.conf already contained a station_id and password, these should be remembered by the installer.
+If your `weewx.conf` already contained a `station_id` and `password`, these should be remembered by the installer.